stephen-rebner/LokiBulkDataProcessorExamples_Starter/README.md

 - BlogDbContext.cs - Entity Framework database context file
 - Startup.cs - Adds Loki Bulk Data Processor and EF to the project
 - appsettings.json - contains the database connection string and currently points at localhost
-- BulkProcessorController.cs - To be completed
+- BulkProcessorController.cs - To be completed as part of the tutorial

 Before starting the tutorial, open up the Nuget Package Console window in Visual Studio and run the following command: